Finding coherent node groups in directed graphs: Iterative approach

 In order to adapt this idea to our approach, assume that we are given an ordered $k$-partition $\fm{S}$ of vertices $V$ and $k$ centroids.
 Let us define the cost

-We will then consider the two related sub-problems: in the first, we optimize the partition while keeping the centroid fixed while in the second we optimize the centroids while keeping the partition fixed, as given in Algorithm~\ref{alg:iter}.
+We will then consider two related sub-problems: in the first, we optimize the partition while keeping the centroid fixed, while in the second we, optimize the centroids while keeping the partition fixed.

-\begin{problem}[\prbgtsp] Given a directed graph $G = (V, E)$, integer $k$, two weights $\lambda_f$ and $\lambda_b$, and $k$ centroids $\mu_1, \ldots, \mu_k$, find an ordered $k$-partition $\fm{S} = S_1, \ldots, S_k$ of $V$ such that $q(\fm{S}, \set{\mu_i} \mid \lambda_f, \lambda_b)$ is minimized. \end{problem}
+\begin{problem}[\prbgtspalt] Given a directed graph $G = (V, E)$, integer $k$, two weights $\lambda_f$ and $\lambda_b$, and $k$ centroids $\mu_1, \ldots, \mu_k$, find an ordered $k$-partition $\fm{S} = S_1, \ldots, S_k$ of $V$ such that $q(\fm{S}, \set{\mu_i} \mid \lambda_f, \lambda_b)$ is minimized. \end{problem}

 \begin{problem}[\prbgtsc] Given a directed graph $G = (V, E)$, integer $k$, two weights $\lambda_f$ and $\lambda_b$, and an ordered $k$-partition $\fm{S} = S_1, \ldots, S_k$ of $V$, find $k$ centroids $\mu_1, \ldots, \mu_k$ such that $q(\fm{S}, \set{\mu_i} \mid \lambda_f, \lambda_b)$ is minimized. \end{problem}